 How to Add Phonetic Names to Your Contacts

-In that section, just add how your contact’s name is pronounced, in phonetic spelling.
 In layman’s terms, phonetic spelling is simply spelling words the way they sound.
-For example, if you have a name in French that Google just can’t get right, you can try adding a “sh” beginning to the name to help Google’s assistant pronounce it correctly.
+For example, if you have a name in French that Google just can’t seem to get right, try adding a “sh” at the beginning of the name to help the assistant pronounce it correctly.

-There is one thing to keep in mind if you’re going to add a phonetic name to a contact.
-The People app on your Android device will list the contact according to the phonetic name you entered.
-If you try to look for the contact with the name you originally stored it with, you’re not going to be able to find it.
+There’s one thing to keep in mind if you’re going to add a phonetic name to a contact.
+In the Contacts app on your Android device, it will be listed according to the phonetic name you entered.
+If you try to look it up under the original spelling, you’re not going to find it under the letter you’re expecting.

-An extra tip for accessing the right contact is by adding a nickname.
-It’s obviously not a phonetic name, but it’s an alternative if you have problems with the phonetic option.
-Open the Google app and tap on the mic.
-Say something like “Mike Whatever is my brother.”
-Don’t forget to select “Done” under “Remember a relationship,” and now you only have to say something like “message my brother.”
+An extra tip for accessing the right contact is to add a nickname.
+It’s obviously not a phonetic name, but it’s an alternative if you are having problems with the phonetic name option.

 Not all names are easy to spell, much less pronounce, so it’s no wonder the AI-powered Google Assistant also has some issues with doing so.
 The good news is the methods above should fix this problem for you so the next time Google Assistant pronounces a troublesome contact name, it can do so correctly.

 If you want to learn more Google Assistant tricks, we recommend that you get up to speed on how you can activate the assistant’s Interpreter Mode on Android and read about how you can ask it to read your articles out loud.

 Our latest tutorials delivered straight to your inbox